fluxninja/aperture/docs/content/sdk/go/manual.md

 ### Define Labels

 You can define labels for your control points.
 These labels can be produced by business logic or can be static.
-For example, you define a label `user_id` which is the user ID of the user making the request.
+For example, you define a label `userId` which is the user ID of the user making the request.
 You can also define a static label `version` which is the version of your service.
 Depending on your use case, you can define any number of labels.